Sophie-Williams/Bitefight-Bot-Demo/README.md

 # Bitefight-Bot-Demo
 Automated remote control program (bot) for a popular browser game Bitefight, written in Java combined with Selenium library for automating tests.
 So far, only story mode and leveling aspects is supported.

-<instructions.txt> in .zip packages conntain instructions how to configure and run bot.
+<instructions.txt> in .zip packages contain instructions how to configure and run bot.

 all .zip packages contain:
 - Java executable bot program